team-simplay/SimPlay/docs/source/quickstart.rst

 such as :class:`~simplay.components.VisualProcess`, to gain information about the visualization.

-So, to get started, you'll need to import the :class:`~simplay.core.VisualEnvironment`:
+To get started, import the :class:`~simplay.core.VisualEnvironment`:

 .. code-block:: python

     from simplay import VisualEnvironment

-Then, you can create a :class:`~simplay.core.VisualEnvironment` object and start adding components:
+Then create a instance of :class:`~simplay.core.VisualEnvironment` and start adding components:

 .. code-block:: python